 The new rate of 3.25% for current accounts kicks in from 1 October for both new and existing customers.
 Here’s what you need to know.Read more…

 Digital banking is a way to control your money, usually through a smartphone app or web app.
 It allows you to log into your account anywhere with Internet access, giving you constant visibility of your money and helping you understand the best way to manage it.

 There are several advantages to app-based banking:

-24/7 access to banking support with many companies
+- Many companies offer 24/7 access to banking support

-Another major benefit of app-based banking is the degree to which is has opened up the competitive banking marketplace.
-Specifically, the new Open Banking regulations have enabled third party apps to innovate off the back of traditional banking’s infrastructure.
+Another major benefit of app-based banking is the degree to which it has opened up the competition.
+The new Open Banking rules have enabled third-party apps to innovate, drawing on the infrastructure of traditional banks.

 If you want to share your information, your bank has to agree

 Many banking apps are designed to help their customers save.
 These apps access your current bank accounts and use clever computer programs to analyse your spending and look for ways that you could save money.